PSModule/GitHub-Script/README.md

 #### Example 3: Run a GitHub PowerShell script with a custom token

-Run a script that uses the GitHub PowerShell module with a token.
-The token can be both a personal access token (PAT) or an installation access token (IAT).
-This example runs an authenticated script that gets the GitHub Zen message.
+Runs a script that uses the GitHub PowerShell module with a token.
+The token can be a personal access token (PAT) or an installation access token (IAT).
+This example retrieves the GitHub Zen message.

 ```yaml
 jobs: